 Ancon hill on the edge of Casco Viejo is worth the climb (we saw a toucan, a sloth and impressive views of the city).

-Trying to explain why we say, “taking the piss out of somebody” to a Dutch person might be the funniest conversation of the trip (he wanted to know why it wasn’t taking a piss on someone).
+Trying to explain why we say, “Taking the piss out of somebody,” to a Dutch person might be the funniest conversation of the trip (he wanted to know why it wasn’t taking a piss on someone).
 The whole idea of taking body fluids out of someone didn’t sit well with him.
 But it’s ok because, in Holland they call flip flops “slippers”, which is obviously absurd.

 Panama City and in fact, Panama in general was an incredible place.
 10/10 would get lost there again.